 - Bacterial Vaginosis- This is a bacterial infection in the vagina.
-Due to using of scented soaps, liquids or washes around the vaginal area, douching, or as a side effect of waxing or laser treatment around the area, a bacterial vaginosis can develop.
+Due to using of scented soaps, liquids or washes around the vaginal area, douching, or as a side effect of waxing or laser treatment around the area, bacterial vaginosis can develop.
 This discharge gives a bad odor after sexual intercourse and itching, rashes or pain around the vaginal area especially at the time of urinating.
 Consult a specialist immediately if you are seeing this yellow discharge on your underwear often.

 Certain Diseases such as Pelvic Inflammatory Disease, STDs, Trichomoniasis, Cervicitis or Vulvovaginitis may also cause the smelly or odorless yellow colored discharge.